Remembering the Aberfan disaster

 Baptists are among many to be participating in events to commemorate the 50th anniversary of the Aberfan disaster

-On 21 October 1966 116 children and 28 adults were killed when a colliery spoil tip in the Welsh village near Merthyr Tydfil collapsed and unleashed a torrent of slurry down the mountainside which engulfed a number of houses and Pant-glas Junior School.
+On 21 October 1966 a colliery spoil tip in the Welsh village near Merthyr Tydfil collapsed and unleashed a torrent of slurry down the mountainside.
+The torrent engulfed a number of houses and Pant-glas Junior School, killing 116 children and 28 adults.

 ‘Even in such a tragic and sad event we remember the One who journeys with us even through the valley of the shadow of death and shines His light in the darkest place,’ he said.